 Since then the School has had branches in San Diego, Wilmington and San Francisco, California.
-Since 1985, the School has been located in Seattle, where we continue to prepare mariners for US Coast Guard Deck and Engine licensing examinations and STCW competencies in particular, and for the vocation of becoming good shipmates in general.
+In 1985 the School moved to Seattle, where we continued to prepare mariners for US Coast Guard Deck and Engine licensing examinations and STCW competencies in particular, and for the vocation of becoming good shipmates in general.

 Our father William P. Crawford died in March 2013, fittingly while teaching.
 He was first licensed as Unlimited Master over 60 years ago, directed Crawford Nautical School’s California locations for 20 years and authored the Mariner series of highly regarded texts on terrestrial navigation, celestial navigation, weather and Rules of the Road.
 He continued teaching at our Seattle branch for another 20 years.

 Of our primary deck instructors, Captains John, Andrew and Thomas are all ship’s masters.
 Cumulatively grandfather, father, sons, and now cousin Jamie have amassed about 150 years on oceans — enough time to have learned that there is always more to learn about going to sea.

 Samuel J. (Jamie) Crawford, Master Unlimited Oceans, has become an indispensable part of our school during his layovers between ships.
 Exploited ruthlessly by his cousins, he has helped numerous students on their way to their licenses.